Bubobubobubobubo/sardine/README.md

 ### Temporal recursive functions

 For an introduction about temporal recursion, please read this [short paper](http://extempore.moso.com.au/temporal_recursion.html) written by Andrew Sorensen.
-Even though the examples are written in Scheme, I am following a very similar design for `Sardine`.
+Even though the examples in the paper are written in Scheme, I am trying to follow a very similar design for `Sardine`.
 Asynchronous functions can be scheduled to run periodically on the clock and support temporal recursion!
 It means that you can write the following and expect the following output:

 ```python
 # A basic temporal recursive function